-At The Peninsula School we continually research, review and consider the needs and interests of our students in developing our programs for the years ahead.
+At Peninsula Grammar we continually research, review and consider the needs and interests of our students in developing our programs for the years ahead.
 In 2017 we have identified a number of opportunities to provide the optimal learning environment for Year 7 students and there are some exciting new initiatives in store.

-The Peninsula School has a rich tradition of over 55 years of House competition where our students have enjoyed and benefited from the connections and sense of belonging that develop in their House.
+Peninsula Grammar has a rich tradition of over 55 years of House competition where our students have enjoyed and benefited from the connections and sense of belonging that develop in their House.
 In 2017, in line with our commitment to nurturing our School and House spirit, our Year 7 students will be allocated to House-based Mentor groups.

 Students will come together in these groups with their Mentor at the beginning of each day, for their Positive Psychology classes and Personal and their Social Learning classes.
 They will also participate in camps and assemblies within their House-based groups as well as House-based competitions with other year levels including our sport competitions, music performances and a tug of war.

 Our Senior Years students also participate in a House-based pastoral care system and the newly appointed Heads of House and Year 12 House Captains and Vice Captains will provide strong leadership for our Year 7 students.

 In 2017 in Year 7 we introduced flexible learning groups for Mathematics and English.
 This involves high ability co-educational classes where boys and girls work in the same class; and single gender all ability classes where boys and girls work in separate classes.